manuelbl/QrCodeGenerator/README.md

 Core features:

  * Supports encoding all 40 versions (sizes) and all 4 error correction levels, as per the QR Code Model 2 standard
- * Output formats: Raw modules/pixels of the QR symbol, SVG XML string, raster bitmap
+ * Output formats: Raw modules/pixels of the QR symbol, SVG XML string.
+For raster bitmaps, additional code is provided.
+See [below](#raster-images--bitmaps).
  * Encodes numeric and special-alphanumeric text in less space than general text
  * Open source code under the permissive *MIT License*
  * Significantly shorter code but more documentation compared to competing libraries